MoralisWeb3/MoralisDocumentation/moralis-dapp/connect-the-sdk/connect-with-unity.md

 > **Warning**
 >
-> These example videos/tutorials were made with the sdk version < 1.2.0, some of the code may not work for version >= 1.2.0, take a look at the [changelog](https://github.com/ethereum-boilerplate/web3-unity-boilerplate/releases/tag/v1.2.0) and the [migration video here](https://cdn.discordapp.com/attachments/918645175562145822/978328925753208904/MigrateToV120.mp4)
+> These example videos/tutorials were made with the sdk version < 1.2.0, some of the code may not work for version >= 1.2.0, take a look at the [changelog](https://github.com/ethereum-boilerplate/web3-unity-boilerplate/releases/tag/v1.2.0) and [download migration video](https://cdn.discordapp.com/attachments/918645175562145822/978328925753208904/MigrateToV120.mp4)

 Guides on how to use the moralis unity sdk in unity on various platform.